UART Bare-Metal Driver Project Overview

 1. Sets up the stack pointer

-2. Calls SystemInit() (minimal clock setup, runs before main())
+2. Calls SystemInit() — minimal clock setup, runs before main()

 3. Copies initialized global variables from flash to RAM

-4. Zero-fills the BSS segment (uninitialized globals)
+4. Zero-fills the BSS segment — clears uninitialized globals to 0

-5. Calls static constructors
+5. Calls static constructors (relevant for C++)

 6. Calls main()

 The linker script tells the linker where to place code, data, and stack in memory.
+There are two linker scripts generated by default in a STM32CubeIDE project:

 1. p.15, 6.3.3.
 VCP Configuration, UM1670